 Eaylis' Bridge, look

 From the bridge, look

 to the left towards

 Curdworth Top Lock.

 Just before the lock is

 a winding hole, where

 barges could change

 direction before entering

 direction before entering

+or leaving the lock system.

-Curdworth Church Bridge
+View from Curdworth Bridge